Gustav Rödel: Defence of the Reich

 By 9 February 1944 JG 27 had all but abandoned Greece to return to the Reich for the Defence of the Reich duty.
 Only 7.
 Staffel was permitted to remain and claimed the last victories on 14 May 1944.
-I Gruppe was based at Fels am Wagram, west of Vienna on 12 August 1943 for the next ten months.
-II./JG 27 remained in central Germany until June 1944 when it was withdrawn to rest and re-equip at Wels am Wagram.
+I. Gruppe was based at Fels am Wagram, west of Vienna on 12 August 1943 for the next ten months.
+II./JG 27 remained in central Germany until June 1944 when it was withdrawn to rest and re-equip at Fels am Wagram.
 In the final weeks it was joined by III. and IV.
 Gruppen.
-Rödel's stab unit arrived in February 1944.
+Rödel's Stab unit arrived in February 1944.
 The Kommodore continued to lead from the front and claimed 11 of the 25 victories claimed by the command squadron in the last few weeks of operations over Hungary, Austria and southern Germany.
 On 13 May the command Staffel moved to Wien-Seyring near Vienna.

 On 19 March 1944 Rödel flew his first RLV operation.
 The US Fifteenth Air Force sent a small formation of bombers to southern Germany.
 En route to Austria one Italian and two groups of German fighters from Jafü Oberitalien (Fighter Leader Northern Italy) in northern Italy and then Jagdfliegerführer Ostmark (Jafü Ostmark—Fighter Leader Austria) attacked.
 Rödel led III. and IV. into battle with 87 Bf 109s against of formation of 92 B-24s, which formed part of the USAAF operation.
 The battle cost Rödel ten Bf 109s and six pilots.
 The Germans claimed 27 B-24s and were credited with 21.
 American losses amounted to six B-17s and 12 B-24s for a total of 18.
 Eight came from the 454th Bombardment Group.
 Rödel claimed two B-17s.
-III Gruppe claimed 12 B-24s for two losses.
+III.
+Gruppe claimed 12 B-24s for two losses.